Pcssai7093/Commodity-Price-Analysis-with-Power-Bi/README.md

 The project aims to answer questions such as:

-- What are the long-term price trends for specific commodities?
+- What are the trends of Commodity prices?
 - Are there any seasonal patterns in commodity prices?
 - What external factors influence commodity price fluctuations?